sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 Duplicating a campaign
 {% endanchor %}

-To duplicate an existing campaign, just click the action cog to the right of that campaign and choose “duplicate”.
+To duplicate an existing campaign, just click the action cog to the right of that campaign and choose **Duplicate**.
 A new campaign will be created and you’ll be taken to the campaign builder where you can begin working on this new, duplicated campaign.
 Note, the following items will be carried over; be sure to review these to make sure you address any duplicated elements you wish to update:

 * **Campaign name** - This will auto-populate with the original campaign name plus an underscore and a series of numbers.
 * **From Sender** - This will be set to the sender identity selected for the original campaign.
-* **Email Subject** - This field will include the same subjected used for the original campaign.
+* **Email Subject** - This field will include the same subject used for the original campaign.
 * **Categories** - Any categories that you specified in your original email will be carried over to your duplicate.
 * **List/Segments to Send To** - This will be set to the list or segment of recipients that you specified on your original campaign.
 * **Unsubscribe Group** - This will be set to the same unsubscribe group used in your original campaign.